Dr Shola Apena Rogers

 Shola is a Chartered Forensic Psychologist who brings experience from working with young people and their families over the past 15 years within various contexts including the criminal justice system, housing, social care, NHS and voluntary.
 She has strong skills in clinical practice, change management, research, service evaluation and project management.
 She has delivered a range of training packages to managers, staff teams and volunteers.
-Shola has previously worked in the London Boroughs of Lewisham, Merton, Croydon.
+Shola has previously worked in the London Boroughs of Lewisham, Merton, Islington and Croydon.

 Chartered Forensic Psychologist, registered with the HCPC

 Certificate in Managing Health and Social Care